 - E-mail: Select email addresses you want to send via email that an event has occurred. - FTP: Select checkbox beside FTP to record and saves images to an FTP server when an event has occurred. - HTTP Server: It sends notification messages to an HTTP server that listens for these.
 The destination server must first be configured on the Event In page.
-Enter a message you want to send. - Audio Alert: Select a Audio alert file the Network Camera output when audio alert event triggered.
-The Audio alert file must first be configured on the Event In page.
+Enter a message you want to send. - Event Notification: It sends XML messages to an Notification server that listens for these.
+The destination server must first be configured on the Event In page. - Boost: when an event has occurred, the camera will boost the Framerate and Bitrate from the normal condition to this boosted level for the duration of the event.
+Check the box to enable the Function. - Record: When the network camera detects an event, it can record video stream in the Micro SD Memory (not supplied) or NAS (Network Attached Device) as a storage device.
+Check the box to enable the Function.